Aftermath: 19 - A Borrower of the Night (2020)

 “Why am I here?”
 Hermann repeats.
 “Do you see anyone else here?
 Medical, like the rest of this place, is grossly understaffed.
 He should be at the University of Washington.”

-“Yeah,” Hansen says.
-“Okay.”
+“Yeah,” Hansen says, “okay.”

 “What is that supposed to mean?”

 “I know what you thought of him then,” Hansen says.
 “I know how he seemed in his letters.
-No one could’ve ever lived up to the image of him you’d built up in your mind.
+No one could’ve lived up to the image of him you’d built in your mind.
 No one.”
 He straightens an already straight blanket, and pats Dr. Geiszler’s foot in what is no doubt meant to be an encouraging manner.
-Newton, chemically anesthetized, cannot appreciate the effort.

 “I could do worse?”
 Hemann hisses, incredulous.

-Hansen raises both hands, palms out.
+Hansen raises his hands, palms out.

-“Leave,” Hermann demands, the word pure venom.
+“Leave,” Hermann demands, pure venom.

 “Sorry,” Hansen says.
 “I overstepped.”

-“Never,” Hermann snarls, “mention that drift, to me, again.
+“Never,” Hermann snarls, “mention that Drift, to me, again.
 Certainly not in his presence, regardless of his consciousness level.
 You—”

-“Wait,” Hermann says, grudgingly.
+“Wait,” Hermann says grudgingly.

 Hansen turns back.